The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 Transfer: Similar to progressive, but instead uses a mechanical transport station or conveyer belt to feed the part into different stamping machines.

-Most manufacturers also have different types of stamping presses and stamping dies to create specific parts.
-However, despite all the variations of operations, presses, and dies, there are still limitations to the process.
+Most manufacturers also have different types of stamping presses, and stamping dies to create specific parts.
+However, despite all the variations of operations, stamping presses, and dies, there are still limitations to the process.

 While there is little doubt that metal stamping offers many benefits, it does have its limitations in terms of what it can produce.

-The idea that something can be created with a Computer-Aided Design (CAD) program does not mean that it can be produced by metal stamping manufacturers.
+The idea that something can be created with a Computer-Aided Design (CAD) program does not mean that metal stamping manufacturers can produce it.

 Tolerances: Metal stamping companies will need to fully understand the critical dimensions of the part being created through an approval process.